Fouga CM.10

 The Fouga CM.10 was an assault glider designed for the French Army shortly after World War II, capable of carrying 35 troops, later converted as a powered transport.

-Design & Development
+Design and development

 The CM.10 was a high-wing cantilever monoplane of conventional configuration with fixed tricycle undercarriage.
 Flight trials with the glider prototypes were of mixed results with the first prototype crashing on 5 May 1948 whilst being flown by CEV Brétigny.
 A production order for 100 was placed with Fouga, but cancelled after only 5 gliders had been built.